-Corrin Rockwell
+Corrin West

 Our guidance mission at Canton Area School District is to provide each student Kindergarten through 12th grade with an equitable and accessible education in the areas of academic, social/personal and career development.
 Students, parents/guardians, educators, business/community, and post-secondary resources will work cooperatively to maximize student achievement.